If it works, it’s functional yoga

 Functional yoga: it’s taken a while, like most good things do, but it’s definitely here to stay.
-And let me tell you right away; Functional Yoga is not another style of yoga but rather an approach to practicing that liberates us for being who we are without excuses or unrealistic expectations.
+And let me tell you right away, Functional Yoga is not another style of yoga but rather an approach to practicing.
+It liberates us for being who we are without excuses or unrealistic expectations.
 It’s an approach that can be applied to everything we do.

 Functional yoga was developed and organized into a system by Paul and Suzee Grilley.
-It is based on the scientifically-proven premise that our skeletons, tissues, physiology, temperament and motivation are made and organized in a way that is uniquely ours.
+It’s based on the scientifically-proven premise that our skeletons, tissues, physiology, temperament and motivation are made and organized in a way that is uniquely ours.

 Functional yoga is based on the scientifically-proven premise that our skeletons, tissues, physiology, temperament and motivation are made and organized in a way that is uniquely ours.

 Within Functional Yoga we recognize these differences and honour them.
-Instead of focusing on how you should look when doing a pose – the foot should be here, the knee should point in that direction, the pelvis should align with the front of the mat, etc. – Functional Yoga is more interested in what you experience when doing the pose: Are you feeling the stretch where you want it to be?
-Are you raising your heartbeat?
+Instead of focusing on how you should look when doing a pose – the foot should be here, the knee should point in that direction, the pelvis should align with the front of the mat, etc. – Functional Yoga is more interested in what you experience when doing the pose.
+Are you feeling the stretch where you want it to be?
 Are you strengthening the muscles?

 In short, is it working for you?
 If it is, it’s functional – carry on.
-If not, we need to change something, or many things, until it does.
+If not, you need to change something, or many things, until it does.

 It follows that you should know why you are doing a pose and a good teacher should guide and educate you on how to get the best out of your practice.
-But it is your experience that determines if you are doing something right, not an external judgement made with the eyes only.
-To follow general rules meant for people who have different bodies, temperaments, talents and motivations than yours is not functional, because a ‘one size fits all’ approach simply doesn’t work.
+But it is your experience that determines if you are doing something right.
+Not an external judgement made with the eyes only.
+To follow general rules meant for people who have different bodies, temperaments, talents and motivations to yours is not functional because a ‘one size fits all’ approach simply doesn’t work.